bjoli/RrbList/src/Collections/README.md

 Following are some benchmarks comparing List, ImmutableList and RrbList (balanced and unbalanced).
 For some reason Addrange didn't work for lists, but I can't be bothered to re-run it.
 I didn't even look into it.
 This benchmarks Lookups, removals, iteration, slicing and merging.

+To make sense of this: Nothing beats List<T> for adding an item to the end.
+RrbBuilder comes closest, but is still about 6x slower.

+Indexing is also faster with List<int>.
+The dense RrbList comes closest, but is still much slower.

+Inserting is a different beast: the unbalanced RrbList is the fastest.
+Don't look too close at the dense RrbList.
+One Insert will turn a dense list into an unbalanced list.
+The unbalanced list used in the benchmark is also _VERY_ unbalanced, meaning there is very little overhead when doing an insertion with regards to creating new lookup tables.

+Iteration is a weird one as well.
+RrbList is a lot faster than ImmutableList, but a bit more than 3x slower than List<T>.
+Using the higher order function Fold, we remove the iterator overhead and end up slightly beating List<T> - despite the new deabstraction stuff in .net 10.
+Why?
+I believe List<T>, to ensure being correct, checks the lists version every time so that it does not try to iterate over a list that has been changed by another thread. using for(var i=0; i < mylist.Count; i++) {} will certainly be faster.

+Merge: the tree (AVL?) in ImmutableList shows where it is king!
+I messed up the list benchmark, but list is slow.
+RrbTrees are about 3x slower, except for when N=10000.
+I suspect there is some tree growing going on for that particular N, or there is a bug or something.

+RemoveAt: List<T> has a strong start but fails miserably after N=500.
+RrbList wins again.

+SetItem: List<T> wins.
+ImmutableList is also reall fast.
+If you need to do a lot of SetItem, convert your RrbTree to a Builder and make sure to do a ToImmutable() and you are fine!.

+Slicing: RrbTrees win.
+List is slow above something like 500 items.
+ImmutableList is just slow.

 ```

 BenchmarkDotNet v0.15.6, Linux openSUSE Tumbleweed-Slowroll